samba-devcode/customer-management/README.md

 Note: Sample requests/responses are in the swagger documentation

 ## business use cases
 1. create customer using POST /customers endpoint and note uuid, naame and email
 2. use GET /customers/{id} to get customer using uuid.
 In the response has tier
-3. use GET /customers to get customer by name or email
+3. use GET /customers to get customer by name or email.
+In the response has tier
 4. update customer data using PUT /customers/{id} endpoint
 5. finally DELETE /customers/{id} for deleting customer using id